totem-technologies/totem-server/README.md

 - Docker Compose
 - Node.js
+- Bun

 Steps:

+- Run `bun install` to install the JavaScript dependencies.
 - Run `make` to bring up the dev environment.
 You may need to make a blank `.env` file in the root directory.
 - Run `make assets` to compile the assets.